Best Prepaid Internet Options

 Which prepaid internet plan is best?

-The best prepaid internet plan will give you enough data and speed to do all you want to do online—without needing to “feed the meter” and add more data every few days.
+The best-prepaid internet plan will give you enough data and speed to do all you want online—without needing to “feed the meter” and add more data every few days.
 Many prepaid plans limit data, which can be a money trap.
-If you plan to do any streaming, we recommend an unlimited plan (or one with a really high data cap—like Xfinity or Cox).
+We recommend an unlimited plan (or one with a really high data cap—like Xfinity or Cox) if you plan to do any streaming.

-The best prepaid plan for you will depend on where you live and how long you’ll be using the service.
+Your best-prepaid plan will depend on where you live and how long you’ll be using the service.
 If you need just a few weeks of prepaid internet while visiting friends, Xfinity’s the top choice because it offers a weekly rate.

 Additionally, prepaid plans might deliver slower speeds than you can get with other providers in your area.
 Most prepaid internet averages download speeds of around 25 Mbps download.
-That’s a fair speed, but if you have several people sharing the internet, you’ll experience some slowing.
+That’s a fair speed, but if several people share the internet, you’ll experience some slowing.

 But on the plus side, many prepaid internet plans can be self-installed, they’re contract-free, and they don’t require a credit check.